 I was inspired to write this post after reading the book The Stigma Effect: Unintended Consequences of Mental Health Campaigns.
 It’s written by psychologist Patrick Corrigan, whose research on stigma I first encountered when I was working on my Master’s thesis, and in it, he challenges a lot of commonly held ideas about how we should fight stigma.

 The stigma effect that the book is based on refers to unintended negative consequences of anti-stigma efforts.
-While public campaigns to reduce stigma are well-intentioned, it turns out that in some cases they may actually end up having the opposite effect.
+While public campaigns to fight stigma are well-intentioned, it turns out that in some cases they may actually end up having the opposite effect.
 That’s why I think it’s really important that we pay attention to what Corrigan has to say in order to make sure that we’re being as effective as possible in the fight against stigma.

 What is stigma?

 Corrigan starts the book with a primer on what stigma is.
 Stigma is not actually inherent in mental illness itself.
 Instead, things like psychiatric symptoms, social skills deficits, poor hygiene, and illness labels act as cues for people to apply stereotyped beliefs and discriminatory behaviours.
 Stereotyped beliefs are framed as facts, but in reality are based on inaccurate assumptions.

 We’ve all been exposed to the stigmatized belief that people with mental illness are dangerous and unpredictable.
 Corrigan explains that in a 2006 study, around 40% of Americans thought people with mental illness were dangerous.
 This was about the same as the figure in 1996, and double that from 1956.
 Yet it would seem that there is much more education now about the reality of mental illness and public exposure to anti-stigma campaigns, so something isn’t adding up here.